jharwell/rcsw/docs/src/modules/er/index.rst

 #.
 Call ``RCSW_ER_MODULE_INIT()`` somewhere in your ``.c`` file, ideally in an
    initialization function.
-If a ``.c`` file you want to define a module for does not have such a function, you can put it in a commit initialization function for your library/application.
+If a ``.c`` file you want to define a module for does not have such a function, you can put it in a common initialization function for your library/application.
 E.g.::

      void library_init(void) {